Keerti1312/DevOps-Task/README.md

 # Description
-Project to demonstrate how to create GKE cluster and deploy container using terraform and jenkins
+Project to demonstrate how to create GKE cluster and deploy container using terraform and jenkins.

+Terraform files are used to create infrastructure in GCP.
+Dockerfile and index.html files are used to build docker image.
+Deployment in GKE is created using deployment.yaml Services in GKE is created using services.yaml Jenkinsfile is used to write pipeline script.

 # Pre-requisites
 • CLI Tools on Jenkins and local